andrew-jacobs/sb-6502/README.md

 - A MOS 6502 or WDC 65C02 microprocessor
 - A 128K SRAM memory chip (of which 64K is used)
-- A 16F45K22 PIC Microcontroller
+- A 16F45K22 PIC micro-controller

 In order to make a working system the PIC must act as the source of the microprocessor's clock signal and decode it's control signals to either enable